creativity as mission

 Athentikos was born from our identity.
 We wanted to help people around the world, but we realized we aren’t doctors, lawyers, or engineers.
 We’re creatives.
 We believe the desires of our heart came from a God who loves us and wants us to generously share our identity to serve the least, last, and lost.
 When we’re authentic to our identity, our origin is unquestionable.
 When we’re authentic in community, our lives compliment each other in a sum greater than each of its parts; a diversity in unity that can only be explained by the overwhelming grace of a God writing a greater story.

 MEANING: GREEK WORD FOR “AUTHENTIC”

-Sanctification - the continual process of being drawn closer to God (and our authentic identity) over the course of life.
+The continual process of being drawn closer to our authentic identity over the course of life.